LW2904/sorting-efficiency/README.md

 ...
 ```

 where the first row is the number of items sorted, and the second row is the time in microseconds it took the sorter to do so.
+By default, there are 128 chunks (columns), this can be changed with the `-c` option.

 These files can be loaded as-is into applications like [gnuplot](http://www.gnuplot.info/).
 The two graphs at the top of this file, for example, were generated using the gnuplot scripts in the `plots/` folder.

 ### Benchmarking